davidssmith/DCEMRI.jl/README.md

 ## Validating the Installation

 After installing the Julia and the __DCEMRI__ module, you should run the validations, to make sure the calculations work correctly on your machine.
-The easiest way to do this is to run `tests/validateall.jl` with a command such as
+The easiest way to do this is to start Julia and then run
 ```
-julia -p 4 validateall.jl
+using DCEMRI
+validate()
 ```
-The `-p 4` flag starts four worker processes.
-If that runs, successfully, it will deposit a number of plots into `tests/q4/results` and `tests/q6/results`.
-Examine these plots to make sure that the parameters have been recovered accurately.
+This will run both validations (4 and 6), which could take up to an hour, depending on the number of cores you started Julia with.
+Examine the results to make sure that the parameters have been recovered accurately.
 You can also check the text output of the scripts to see quantitative measures of parameter accuracy.
 An example output is shown here:

 ```
-$ julia -p 4 validate6.jl
+julia> validate(4)
-Running analysis of QIBA v6 (noisefree) data ...
+Running analysis of noise-free QIBA v4 data ...
+running models
-reading input data
+found multi-flip data
-found existing R1 map
+fitting R1 relaxation rate to multi-flip data
+fitting 6 x 23 points on each of 4 workers
+processed 90 voxels in 2.2 s (41.5 vox/s)

 computing signal enhancement ratios
 converting DCE signal to effective R1
 converting effective R1 to tracer tissue concentration Ct
 fitting DCE data
-attempting Standard Tofts-Kety model
+attempting Extended Tofts-Kety model
-fitting 1321 x 8 points on each of 4 workers
+fitting 661 x 23 points on each of 4 workers
-processed 30 voxels in 5.6 s (5.3 vox/s)
+processed 90 voxels in 3.8 s (23.5 vox/s)

-saving results to results/results.mat
+saving results to /Users/dss/.julia/v0.3/DCEMRI/test/q4/results/results.mat
 Plotting results ...
+Kt RMSE (%): 6.97465437361441
+Kt max error (%): 23.493640353851994
+Kt CCC: 0.9998009845162595
+ve RMSE (%): 18.02170557638968
+ve max error (%): 99.99999999999996
+ve CCC: 0.8904290685710147
+vp RMSE (%): 23.770196145538407
+vp max error (%): 92.10583127104924
+vp CCC: 0.9999200988268792
+Running analysis of noisy QIBA v4 data ...
+running models
+found multi-flip data
+fitting R1 relaxation rate to multi-flip data
+fitting 6 x 2250 points on each of 4 workers
+processed 9000 voxels in 0.5 s (19436.3 vox/s)

+computing signal enhancement ratios
+converting DCE signal to effective R1
+converting effective R1 to tracer tissue concentration Ct
+fitting DCE data
+attempting Extended Tofts-Kety model
+fitting 661 x 2250 points on each of 4 workers
+processed 9000 voxels in 341.7 s (26.3 vox/s)

+saving results to /Users/dss/.julia/v0.3/DCEMRI/test/q4/results_noisy/results.mat
+Plotting results ...
-Kt RMSE (%): 0.4190757071962333
+Kt RMSE (%): 11.311615941962662
-Kt max error: 2.1663846245047376
+Kt max error (%): 100.0
-Kt CCC: 0.9999304818092664
+Kt CCC: 0.9742179876687028
-ve RMSE (%): 0.1261810893311759
+ve RMSE (%): 18.238054961776477
-ve max error: 0.5704916764566864
+ve max error (%): 100.0
-ve CCC: 0.9999993740149458
+ve CCC: 0.7026132423939505
+vp RMSE (%): 12.654024477709797
+vp max error (%): 100.0
+vp CCC: 0.9717255972607232
+Validation complete.
+Results can be found in /Users/dss/.julia/v0.3/DCEMRI/test/q4.
 ```

 To perform the validation on the Quantitative Imaging Biomarkers Alliance phantoms for yourself from the original DICOMS, you will need to download the DICOMS from [Daniel Barboriak's Lab](https://dblab.duhs.duke.edu/modules/QIBAcontent/index.php?id=1).
 Then the scripts in the `q4` and `q6` folders will help you translate the DICOM data to MAT files suitable for input into the Julia code.